DanielVisca/Python-Projects/README.md

 # Python-Projects
-A list of projects that I have completed or am currently working on in Python
+Some of the python projects completed from september to December 2015